What is Algo Trading or Automated Trading

-Understanding Algorithmic Trading
+Understanding Algo Trading

 Difference between Algorithmic Trading, Automated Trading, Algo Trading

-Algorithmic Trading refers to execution side of a trade- how an order may be sent to market and automatically modified to fetch the best price.
+Algorithmic Trading refers to the execution side of a trade- how an order may be sent to the market and automatically modified to fetch the best price.
 In algo trading, the buy/sell decisions are not taken by the computer- the computer automates the execution part only.

 Other ambiguous terms: